Park City Learning Center (PCLC)

 Special education services are provided for high students who are identified as a student with a disability, in compliance with the Individuals with Disabilities Education Act, that adversely affects their educational performance and who need specialized instruction and/or related services.
 Special Education services are determined by the student’s Individualized Education Plan (IEP) including the transition plan and will be provided in the least restrictive environment with a focus on access to and progress in the general curriculum and outcomes after graduation.

-See the PCSD Special Education page for more information about education for students with special needs.
+See the PCSD Special Education web page for more information about education for students with special needs.

-ELL services are for students that need assistance in learning to speak, read, listen to and write English during the school day.
+(Formerly known as English Language Learner (ELL) services).
+We offer a support program for students who are emergent and developing English speakers who need assistance in learning to speak, read, listen to and write English during the school day.
 If a language other than English is spoken in the home (as reported on the PHLOTE form at the time of school enrollment), the student’s English language proficiency will be assessed.

-Parents have the right to decline ELL services for their child.
-Direct ELL program questions to the school’s ELL program advisor or the school Administrator overseeing ELL services.
+Parents have the right to decline language services for their child.
+Questions about our Emergent Bilingual services should be directed to the program advisor or a school Administrator.